Rokiis1/roadmap/QA/assets/examples/testingTechniques/decisionTableTesting.md

 | No Membership               | $50 to $100                      | 3%                          | Customers without a membership with moderate purchases get a 3% discount.  |
 | No Membership               | More than $100                  | 7%                          | Customers without a membership with large purchases get a 7% discount.  |

-In this decision table:

-- **Conditions**: Membership Status has three possible values (Regular, Premium, No Membership), and Total Purchase Amount is divided into three ranges.

-- **Action**: The action is the Discount Percentage, which is the output of the decision based on the combination of conditions.

-- **Description**: A description is provided for each combination to explain the discount calculation logic.

-This decision table can serve as a reference for designing test cases and ensuring that various combinations of conditions are tested to verify the correct calculation of discount percentages in the e-commerce website's pricing system.

-In this example, there are eight rules representing different combinations of age ranges and insurance classes.
-Each rule specifies the premium and excess amount based on these conditions.
-These rules can be used as test cases to validate the software's behavior.